turingschool/backend-curriculum-site/module2/lessons/sql_refresher.md

 #### GROUP

 * Count of items for each merchant.
+* Total price of all items for each merchant.

+#### ORDER

 * Name of the merchant with the most items.

-#### ORDER

-* Top five merchants with the most items.
+* Top five merchants with the most invoices.
-* Top five most expensive items.
+* Top 10 most expensive items.
-* Least popular merchant (by item count).
+* Least prolific merchant (by item count).
 * `name` for the five merchants with the most items.

 ## Additional Resources